taaqat/demand-foresight-trend-report-generator/README.md

 - Introduction
 - STEEP +B Trend Report Gallery

-**NOTE**: If you want to update the gallery with the latest version (the latest month's trend report), you need to manually edit the start time, end time, and year-month in the Streamlit secret settings.
-To verify whether the trend report has been generated and to confirm the exact start and end dates for the month you want to update, you can check the ARCHIVE page.

 ### pages (front end)
 Page files are python scripts that display UIs by streamlit, including: